neuroverse-fm/neuropilot/README.md

 Neuro cannot open, edit, or otherwise access files or folders that start with a dot (`.`), or files in such folders.
 This is mainly to prevent her from opening `.vscode/tasks.json` to essentially run arbitrary commands in the terminal, or editing `.vscode/settings.json` to escalate her permissions.
 **Warning: If your workspace is inside such a folder, Neuro will not be able to edit *any* files!**

+Neuro also can't change the global git configuration, only the one local to the current repository.

 Note that if Neuro has direct terminal access, all security features are pretty much out the window, since she can just rewrite the settings file.